Zeroth-Order primal-dual Alternating Projection Gradient Algorithms for Nonconvex Minimax Problems with Coupled linear Constraints: Deterministic Nonconvex-(Strongly) Concave Minimax Problems with Coupled Linear Constraints.

 Note that although problem \eqref{problem:2} is a nonconvex-concave minimax problem, ZO-PDAPG cannot be regarded as a special case of ZO-BAPG in \cite{xu21zeroth} since that $\Lambda$ in \eqref{problem:2} is not a compact set, which is a necessary condition to ensure the convergence of ZO-BAPG.
 This is also the main difficulty in analyzing the ZO-PDAPG algorithm.
 In order to overcome this difficulty, we need to construct a new potential function.
-Before we analyze its iteration complexity, we need to make the following assumption about the smoothness of $f(x,y)$.